 Written by: Bonnie Feldman, DDS, MBA, Hailey Motooka, BS, Becca Malizia, BS

-Halloween is an exciting time of year for children of all ages who look forward to dressing up in costumes and parading around neighborhoods to see who can collect the most candy.
-Walking from doorstep to doorstep, receiving handfuls of candy is both a child’s dream and a dentist’s nightmare.
-However, for some children, trick-or-treating can feel more like a trick than a treat.
+Halloween is an exciting time of year for children of all ages who look forward to dressing up in costumes, carving pumpkins, and eating lots of candy.
+However, for children who have to navigate Halloween with an autoimmune disease, October 31st can feel more like a trick than a treat.

-Living with an autoimmune disease can be extremely challenging, especially for those suffering from diseases that require extra attention to food intake.
-If you or your kid(s) suffer from autoimmune disease, you know that reducing or eliminating sugar intake is a highly recommended dietary change.
+Reducing or eliminating sugar intake is a highly recommended dietary change for individuals suffering from autoimmune conditions.
 This diet restriction is challenging at all times of the year but especially around Halloween, where candy fills up every grocery store and drugstore aisle.

-We understand the temptation, and we also understand the frustration of not being able to indulge in the artificial food colors and high-fructose corn syrup in all its glory.
-However, there are many other ways to enjoy and participate in the haunting festivities.
-One way to do this is to keep an eye out for teal pumpkins while trick-or-treating.
+We understand the temptation, and we also understand the frustration of not being able to indulge in artificial food colors and high-fructose corn syrup.
+However, there are many other ways to enjoy and participate in the haunting festivities and celebrate Halloween with autoimmune disease.
+One way to do this is to keep an eye out for teal pumpkins while trick-or-treating (if your neighborhood is participating in safe trick-or-treating).
 The Teal Pumpkin Project involves placing a teal painted pumpkin outside on the doorstep to show that there are safe, non-food alternatives such as stickers, small toys, bouncy balls, etc. to promote the inclusion of all trick-or-treaters.

 Paleo Date Pumpkin Bars

-Get your kids involved in the kitchen, but instead of baking cookies or brownies, try these paleo date pumpkin bars for a deliciously sweet and nutritious treat.
+Get your kids involved in the kitchen and try these paleo date pumpkin bars for a deliciously sweet and nutritious treat.

 Roasted (Non-Dairy) Ranch Pumpkin Seeds

-Pumpkin carving is another great Halloween activity that everyone and anyone can take part in.
-You can even head over to a pumpkin patch to hand pick a pumpkin for carving.
-Before carving a face into a pumpkin, you first have to scrape out the insides and when you do, don’t forget to save the seeds!
+Pumpkin carving is another great Halloween activity that kids with autoimmune disease can take part in.
+You can even head over to a pumpkin patch to handpick a pumpkin for carving.
+Before carving a face into a pumpkin, you first have to scrape out the insides and when you do, save the seeds!
 They can be roasted and seasoned into a delectable snack.

 Bloody Roasted Beet Dip